simon-stahlberg/mimir/experiments/github/README.md

 | Mimir-lifted      |          299 |            5722 |             4544 |

 Observations:
 - Fast-Downward's preprocessing step results in the most compact state representation on easy-to-ground benchmarks, resulting in strong memory efficiency, search time, and overall highest coverage on the IPC STRIPS and ADL benchmarks.
-We suspect that the slight improvements in search time are directly correlated with its memory efficiency resulting in better cache utilization.
-Fast-Downward's preprocessing step causes a significant decline in total time compared to Mimir.
+Fast-Downward's preprocessing step to compute a compact state representation is costly, resulting in a higher total time compared to Mimir-grounded.
 - Powerlifted has the best runtime performance on hard-to-ground benchmarks but lower coverage than Mimir because of its limited support in PDDL features.
 In the unsupported domains on hard-to-ground and STRIPS, Mimir-lifted solves a total of 18, respectively 72, problems.
 Supporting these extensions in Powerlifted would result in potentially similar coverage scores in hard-to-ground benchmarks.
 However, in easy-to-ground benchmarks, Powerlifted is not sufficiently optimized to match Mimir's performance.
 - Fast-Downward's and Mimir's grounding step costs a comparable and significant amount of time on hard-to-ground benchmarks.
 Mimir's costs are even higher because the tree structure used to retrieve applicable actions is based on a less compact propositional state representation compared to Fast Downward's, which is based on a compact finite-domain state representation (FDR).